Sysadmin guide

 Configure storage (optional)

-By default, uploaded files are stored in the uploads/ folder that is mounted outside the container for persistance.
+By default, uploaded files are stored in the uploads/ folder that is mounted outside the container for persistence.
 You can choose instead to use an S3 compatible service (buckets) to store these files.
 The “Uploads” tab allows you to configure this storage.

 To use S3 storage, set ELAB_AWS_ACCESS_KEY and ELAB_AWS_SECRET_KEY in your config file.
+You can use bin/console uploads:migrate to migrate existing locally uploaded files to S3 storage.

 Set up a cronjob to renew TLS certificates (optional)